Wolves of Wall Street: How Fund Managers Lie to You

 Since the introduction in 1924 of the first mutual fund in the United States, the mutual fund industry has undergone huge growth.
-According to a survey released this year from the Investment Company Institute, the combined assets of the nation’s mutual funds now total $19.2 trillion.
+According to the Investment Company Institute, the combined assets of the nation’s mutual funds currently total about $25.2 trillion.

-The fourth quarter of 2019 has gotten off to a rough start, as dismal economic reports whipsaw investors.
-Let’s take a deep breath and step back from the market’s daily hurly-burly.
-I want to consider the many ways in which mutual fund managers can practice deception.
+Below, I consider the many ways in which mutual fund managers can practice deception.
 Because let’s face it: the wolves of Wall Street often come to you in sheep’s clothing.
 They especially prey on your emotions during times of uncertainty.

-If you’re worried about your investments in what promises to be a volatile fourth quarter, just remember that passive investors who put their portfolios on automatic pilot will, like sheep, get slaughtered.
+If you’re worried about your investments under this year’s volatile conditions, just remember that passive investors who put their portfolios on automatic pilot will, like sheep, get slaughtered.

 It’s difficult for humans to avoid the herd mentality.
 After all, they’re social animals and as such, take their behavioral cues from others.

 This herd-like tendency is glaringly apparent when it comes to mutual fund investing.
 The mutual fund, by its nature, attracts investors who like to delegate analysis to others.

 Mutual fund investors often believe the myth that they can just leave everything to the fund managers.
 I can’t really blame these fund managers for perpetuating lies about their investment infallibility, but I can blame you for believing them.

 Four Mutual Fund Falsehoods

 I’ve put together a list of the most common misconceptions about mutual funds, as well as a checklist for assessing and picking the mutual funds that are right for you.